Alexander Keith McClung: Mexican–American War

 McClung commanded the right wing of the Mississippi Rifles at the Battle of Monterey, which included companies C, E, G, and K (Vicksburg Southrons, State Fencibles, Raymond Fencibles, and Tombigbee Volunteers).
 McClung was said to be the first man over the wall at La Tenería (also known the Black Fort), and "close behind McClung were Lts.
 William Purnell Townsend and William H. H. Patterson and Pvt.
 Edward Gregory, all members of the Tombigbee Volunteers."
 He and his men were assaulting the second Mexican defensive line when he was struck by an enemy minié ball that "had entered the left hip, after tearing away a portion of the hand which rested on his scabbard, and passed out near the region of the spine."
 McClung spent the rest of the day wounded in a ditch; his absence was recognized at dusk and a group of his men found him and carried him to safety under a combined fusillade of bullets and rain.
 He lost two fingers by surgical amputation, the other two were rendered useless by the wound through the hand, only his thumb remained useful.

+The battle kicked off a long-running feud between McClung and Mississippi politician Jefferson Davis.
+In the retelling of one historian, "In February 1847, Davis became involved in a serious dispute with his second-in-command, Major Alexander McClung, and with Colonel William Campbell of the First Tennessee, over who really deserved credit for the success of the attack at Buena Vista.
+Beside the falling out with his second-in-command, Major McClung, several officers complained about Davis' imperious nature.
+Davis for his part was so concerned about his public image and so determined to promote himself as a war hero that while home on leave he wrote an angry letter to a Mississippi newspaper that demanded that the editor retract a story that gave credit for the victories to the First Tennessee and its commander, Colonel William Campbell."

+Honors

 The 2nd Mississippi Rifles mustered for duty in 1847 at Camp McClung, named in honor of the wounded McClung, which was set up 2.5 mi north of Vicksburg along the river below the Walnut Hills.
 In 1847, citizens of Columbus presented McClung with a ceremonial sword inscribed "'Presented to Lieut.
 Col. Alex'r.
 McClung, by the citizens of Lowndes County, Miss., for his gallantry at the battle of Monterey.'
 On the sword are the words uttered by the gallant Colonel, when making his charge on the Mexican defences, 'Tombigbee Volunteers, follow me.'"
 As of 1904 the sword was in the possession of Mrs. Harrison T. McClung of St. Paul, Minnesota.